winged/chirp/README.rst

 Please open an issue first.
-Contributions of missing features are very welcome, but we want to keep to scope of libchirp minimal, so additional features should probably be implemented in a upper layer.
+Contributions of missing features are very welcome, but we want to keep to scope of libchirp minimal, so additional features should probably be implemented in an upper layer.